Auckland Transport (AT) is working with other council entities to create a single signage system that will make it easier to get around Auckland.

 Project zone: Auckland-wide

-Signage that helps you get places varies all over Auckland.
+Signage that helps you get to places varies all over Auckland.

 A project team, working with different council entities, has been formed to develop one signage system that can be used across the whole region.